aghilhooshmand/UGE/README.md

-# 🧬 UGE: Universal Grammatical Evolution Platform
+# 🧬 UGE: Grammatical Evolution for Classification

-A comprehensive Streamlit web application for running, analyzing, and comparing Grammatical Evolution (GE) experiments with advanced visualization and statistical analysis capabilities.
+A comprehensive Streamlit web application for running, analyzing, and comparing Grammatical Evolution (GE) experiments for classification tasks with advanced visualization and statistical analysis capabilities.

 ## ✨ Key Features